 A mimi display on the Governor Stone may be seen at

-the Publishing Museum, 1134 Beck Avenue, Panama City, Florida, when it reopens following Hurricane Michael.
+the Publishing Museum, 1134 Beck Avenue, Panama City, Florida, when it reopens in January.
+This includes a remnant of the vessel recovered after Hurricane Michael.
 A

 walking tour of the historic St. Andrews area is available from the

-museum and includes the Governor Stone herself when she is in port.
-Download the new walking tour app.
+museum and includes the Governor Stone herself when she returns to port.
+Download the walking tour App for a self guided tour, though much has changed since the October 2018 huricane.

-Artifact displays can be prepared for temporary displays for interested parties.
+Artifact displays can be prepared for temporary exhibits for interested parties.

 2010 The Friends of the Governor Stone, Inc. received a grant from the